MSFT Stock Price Today (May 2026) — Microsoft Corporation Analysis & Key Metrics 2026-05-22

-Microsoft Corporation (MSFT) is trading at $367.54, down 0.50% today (as of April 2026).
-The stock continues to show pressure below major moving averages, attracting attention from investors looking for Technology growth opportunities.
+Microsoft Corporation (MSFT) is trading at $418.57, down 0.12% today (as of May 2026).
+The stock continues to show early recovery signs above the short-term average, attracting attention from investors looking for Technology growth opportunities.

 Concise, actionable data for investors